-The awe-striking island of Santorini is without a doubt an unprecedented experience for travelers who have never visited it before.
-Even for those who are familiar with the Greek islands, Santorini remains a pleasant surprise due to its unique beauty and otherworldly vibe and views.
+The awe-striking Santorini island is without a doubt an unprecedented experience for travelers who have never visited it before.
+Even for those who are familiar with the Greek islands, Santorini, Greece remains a pleasant surprise due to its unique beauty and otherworldly vibe and views.

 Table of Contents

-One of the most popular attractions of Santorini, all right, let’s admit it, the most popular is the acclaimed Caldera from where thousands of people every year enjoy magical sunsets that make life seem like a fairytale.
+One of the most popular attractions of Santorini island, all right, let’s admit it, the most popular is the acclaimed Santorini Caldera from where thousands of people every year enjoy magical sunsets that make life seem like a fairytale.

 Caldera -from the Spanish word ‘caldera’ meaning ‘cauldron’- is the territorial cavity that is formed when the part of a volcanic cone recedes or when its inner walls gradually erode.

-There are many calderas in the world but the largest and most impressive, in our not so humble opinion, is the caldera of Santorini, with a diameter of 16 km.
+There are many calderas in the world but the largest and most impressive, in our not so humble opinion, is the Santorini Caldera, with a diameter of 16 km.

-The caldera of Santorini was formed around 1613 BC.
+The Santorini Caldera was formed around 1613 BC, after the Minoan eruption.
 Its outline is formed by the islands of Santorini, Aspronisi, and Thirasia.
-In the center are two small islands, Palea and Nea Kameni, which consist of frozen lava.
+In the center are two small islands, Palea and Nea Kameni islands, which consist of frozen lava.
 Palea Kameni was created by the eruption that occurred in 47 AD, while Nea Kameni appeared about 1,200 years later.